Aham (Kashmir Shaivism)

 Aham, a concept of Kashmir Shaivism, is defined as the supreme heart ', transcendent Self, supreme I awareness or infinite consciousness.
-The space of Aham is where khecarī mudrā (free movement in the space of the heart) is realised.
-Khecarī mudrā is considered the supreme state of spiritual evolution.

 Substrate of creation

 When Śiva wants to create, the first step is said to be the creation of an interior space (the space of his heart) - a matrix of energies that will be the substrate of the new world.
 This place is called Aham which means "I" in Sanskrit.
 Thus the absolute first creates the divine person, Aham, and from this divine person will appear the manifestation itself.